fusepoolP3/p3-batchrefine/README.md

 of the box).
 Further, it is likely that it has to be altered or rewritten  to work with newer versions of OpenRefine.

+If you get JSON exeptions like `org.json.JSONException` check the file size of your input JSON file.
+BatchRefine does not accept large input JSON files and you might have to shrink it to a few 100kB to get rid of it.
+This can be done by not selecting the whole history in OpenRefine, which can make the configuration really big (a few megabytes).

 #### Accessing a running OpenRefine instance

 The command line tool can also act as a direct client to a running